 I immediately failed the fall semester and was put on academic probation.
-I failed spring semester, was officially kicked out, and moved back home with the folks.
+I failed the spring semester, was officially kicked out and moved back home with the folks.
 I looked for any job that would hire me.

-I didn’t want to live with my parents — I wanted to be treated like an adult even though I acted like an irresponsible kid.
+I didn’t want to live with my parents — I wanted to be treated as an adult even though I acted like an irresponsible kid.
 I ended up living with my grandmother, one of the most amazing people I’ve ever known.
-Tried again at a community college in Columbus, Ohio.
+I tried again at a community college in Columbus, Ohio.
 Same pattern — started strong, optimistic with new resolve.

 But things went downhill fast.
 Failed again.

 By this time I was really hopeless and suffering internally.
 I felt like a complete failure and knew I would never be able to accomplish anything in life.
 What went wrong?
 Why was I broken?
 Why try?
 I gave up.